 Projects smaller than £50,000 will be considered by the sub-committee to the Diocesan Finance Committee (DFC).
 Sub-committee decisions are noted and ratified by the full DFC.
 All larger projects will be referred to the full DFC.
 The Diocesan trustees have the final sanction on any project, although projects have to receive DFC approval first.
 Occasionally, for exceptional projects, the DFC will pass the decision on approval straight to the Trustees.

 A large project must have the support of the parish.
 The DFC must be satisfied that this is the case before initial agreement in approving the project.
 The Propety Team should be consulted on land matters, planning and technical details and the appointment of consultants.
+The parish priest should form a parish project committee to help and advise him on all aspects of the proposed scheme.
+The parish priest and his committee will be responsible for the project from inception through to completion and final clearance of any overdraft.

 The Diocesan Art & Architecture Committee must be consulted at an early stage when any alteration is planned to an existing church.
 However small the change within the church there will be an effect on its liturgical and structural integrity.
 The Art & Architecture Committee must also be consulted when a new church is planned.
 No permission will be given by the DFC without this approval being obtained beforehand.

-The Historic Churches Committee (HCC) must be consulted before any repairs or alterations are proposed for listed or listable churches or churches in conservation areas.
+The Historic Churches Committee (HCC) must be consulted before any repairs or alterations are proposed for listed or listable churches or churches in conservation areas, contact E: secretary@hccsouthern.org.uk.
 The HCC will only approve a project after permission has been granted by both the Diocesan Art & Architecture Committee and the DFC.
-Contact E: secretary@hccsouthern.org.uk.

 Up-to-date quinquennial surveys of all parish buildings must have been prepared.
 This ensures that there is no other unexpected expenditure in addition to the project, it will also be expected that the parish is up to date on Health and Safety tasks in their SafetyToolbox database.
 You can access the large projects flow chart below: